Simply-Mints/A3-Preset-Comparer/README.md

 # A3-Preset-Comparer
-A lightweight utility designed for Arma 3 that allows users to quickly compare new presets against a master preset, ensuring no required mods are missing.
+A lightweight utility designed for Arma 3 that allows users to quickly compare new presets against a reference preset, ensuring no required mods are missing.

 --- HOW TO USE ---

-Load the left side and the right side with a preset (The side that the preset goes to is very important!) and click Compare.
+Load a preset into both the left (Reference) and right (Target) sides.
+The side you load each preset into is very important.

+Click Compare.

-The left side is considered the master preset.
-Once comparsion is completed addons highlighted in red are missing addons.
+The left side is the Reference preset.

+After comparison, addons highlighted in red are missing from the Reference.

-The right side is considered the slave preset.
-Once comparsion is completed addons highlighted in light blue are extra addons.
+The right side is the Target preset.

+After comparison, addons highlighted in light blue are extra in the Target.